KatiuscaQ/Pewlett-Hackard-Analysis/README.md

 4. The number of employees ready-for-retirement per department is as follow:
 ![](https://github.com/KatiuscaQ/Pewlett-Hackard-Analysis/blob/main/Resources/retiring_per_dept.PNG)

-That table was obtained with the following codes:
+That table was obtained by running the following query:
 ```html
 --Create a table combining departments and titles
 SELECT DISTINCT ON (emp_no) ut.emp_no,